Swader/wallets-review/explore-multiaccount.md

 Switching identities / accounts entails clicking on settings, wallets, and then picking one of these wallets.

+This application has a pretty serious privacy leak in that it does not clear browser cache when you log out and log in again with a new passphrase, meaning your previous visits can be logged and your various identities linked.

 ### Status

 Multi account support in Status is [difficult to set up](https://github.com/status-im/status-react/issues/6426) but easy to use once configured.